Abenaesha/ne-news-FE/README.md

 ### Deployment

-We will send out some notes, but have a look at this section of the `create-react-app` docs on how to deploy your app using Netlify: https://facebook.github.io/create-react-app/docs/deployment#netlify-https-wwwnetlifycom
+Have a look at this section of the `create-react-app` docs on how to deploy your app using Netlify: https://facebook.github.io/create-react-app/docs/deployment#netlify-https-wwwnetlifycom

+Or see the `netlify-deployment.md` file in this repo 😎

 **Before moving onto the 'if time' and 'extra credit' sections, submit your code for review!
 Please send a link to both your GitHub project and your hosted version to the FE2 slack channel** 😀